Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Homeworks/HW3/report 1.md

 ---

 ## 1. Simulate a Hidden Markov Model
-I implemented global alignment in Python.
+I implemented the hidden markov model for the dishonest casino in Python.
 The executable is `casino_simulator.py`.

 **Usage:**
 ```bash